crs4/AtlantaNet/README.md

 To be copied in your local ./ckpt directory.
 - [resnet50_matterportlayout.pth](https://vicserver.crs4.it/atlantanet/resnet50_matterportlayout.pth)
     - Trained with ResNet50 on MatterportLayout cleaned dataset.
 	    - NB: several images have been removed by the authors due to incorrect annotations or layouts that are not compatible with the original assumptions (e.g. horizontal ceilings).
-See the original dataset link for details (https://github.com/ericsujw/Matterport3DLayoutAnnotation).
-        - Adopted data splitting provided in the data/splitting folder.
+Adopted data splitting provided in the data/splitting folder.
 - [resnet50_atlantalayout.pth](https://vicserver.crs4.it/atlantanet/resnet50_atlantalayout.pth)
     - Trained with ResNet50 on MatterportLayout cleaned dataset and finetuned on the Atlantalayout training set.
 - [resnet101_atlantalayout.pth](https://vicserver.crs4.it/atlantanet/resnet101_atlantalayout.pth)